wosrediinanatour/dotfiles/README.md

 # dotfiles

 Dot files for VIM and TMUX - the foci are on

- - minimized numbers of plug-ins (dependencies) with maximum performance.
+ - minimized numbers of plug-ins /dependencies with maximum performance.

  - software development